 The world is currently witnessing the highest numbers of forcibly displaced people on record.
-At mid-2020, 80 million were forcibly displaced worldwide according to the United Nations High Commissioner for Refugees (UNHCR).
+At the end of 2020, 82.4 million were forcibly displaced worldwide according to the United Nations High Commissioner for Refugees (UNHCR).
 These displacements are a result of persecution, conﬂict, violence, human rights violations and climate change.
-Among those fleeing their country, there are scientists, doctors, engineers, and others with technical training.
+Among those fleeing their country, there are scientists, doctors, engineers, and others with advanced technical training.
 Countries such as Iraq and Syria, which once had well established science institutes and systems, have seen their science infrastructure largely dismantled by conﬂict and violence.
 Two thirds of displaced migrants come from just five countries, including countries with some of the world’s most poorly funded science institutes and systems.

 The number of refugee and displaced scientists is unknown, but probably in the thousands and possibly exceeding 10,000.
 And this number is expected to increase.